Questions and answers

 - The new building will be set back from Hodlerstrasse, creating a spacious forecourt which will invite people to visit the museum and make it possible to use the space in new ways.
 This creates clear added value for both the city and the museum.
 The new museum square will serve as a meeting point and place for art in public spaces.
 The ground-level bistro in the Hodlerstrasse 6 building will become a lively part of the square.

-- The Stettler Building, the new building and the property at Hodlerstrasse 6 will form an ensemble around the museum square, architecturally bound together by the clever spatial layout of the buildings.
-The three separate buildings from different eras with their individual characteristics will play off one another, giving the museum square a dynamic feel.
+- The Stettler Building, the new building and the building at Hodlerstrasse 6 will form an ensemble around the museum square, architecturally bound together by the clever spatial layout of the buildings.
+The three separate buildings from different eras with their individual characteristics will play off one another, giving the museum square a dynamic vibe.

 - A terraced courtyard garden will link the new building with the bistro and draw more attention to the city walls.
 A wide outdoor staircase between the Stettler Building and the new building will lead down to the new Aare-side terrace, a public space that can be used in a variety of ways – as a picnic area for schools or for art education activities.